How to Build Your Own Email Marketing Funnel (in Under 3 Hrs)

 Now that we’ve covered how to fuel your email marketing funnel, let’s look at what to actually include in your emails.

-Over our 10 years of being in business, we’ve perfected an email marketing formula that builds trust quickly and maximizes conversions.
+Over our 13 years of being in business, we’ve perfected an email marketing formula that builds trust quickly and maximizes conversions.

 We call it the VACUUM formula.

-It’s what we use for clients.
+It’s what we use for our clients.
 It’s what we use for ourselves.
 And it’s my professional recommendation that you start using it too.

-Here’s how it works.
+Here’s how this proven email marketing formula works.

 Each email has a single goal represented by a letter in VACUUM.

-1. V – Value (give your readers value)
+• V – Value (give your readers value)

-2. A – Authority (show why your subscribers should listen to you)
+• A – Authority (show why your subscribers should listen to you)

-3. C – Call-to-Action (get your readers to act on your offer)
+• C – Call-to-Action (get your readers to act on your offer)

-4. U – Unique (show your subscribers why you stand out from the other guys)
+• U – Unique (show your subscribers why you stand out from the other guys)

-5. U – Urgency (tell your readers why they should act now)
+• U – Urgency (tell your readers why they should act now)

-6. M – Make a Decision! (give a final hard push for the sale)
+• M – Make a Decision! (give a final hard push for the sale)

 Now, when you’re first starting out, I suggest building out the first 3 emails and launching from there.